 Herbert Brenon was born on January 13, 1880 in Dublin, Ireland, UK as Alexander Herbert Reginald St. John Brenon.
 He was a director and writer, known for Beau Geste (1926), Ivanhoe (1913) and Sorrell and Son (1927).
 He was married to Mrs. Herbert Brenon.
 He died on June 21, 1958 in Los Angeles, ...

 Allan Dwan was born on April 3, 1885 in Toronto, Ontario, Canada as Joseph Aloysius Dwan.
-He was a director and writer, known for Bound in Morocco (1918), A Broken Doll (1921) and Panthea (1917).
+He was a director and writer, known for A Perfect Crime (1921), Bound in Morocco (1918) and A Broken Doll (1921).
 He was married to Marie Shelton and Pauline Bush.
-He died on December 28, 1981 in Woodland Hills, Los ...
+He died on December 28, 1981 in Woodland ...

 Director | Valencia

 Dimitri Buchowetzki was born in 1885 in Russia as Dmitry Savelyevych Bukhovecky.
-He was a director and writer, known for Valencia (1926), Othello (1922) and Danton (1921).
+He was a director and writer, known for Valencia (1926), The Swan (1925) and Othello (1922).
 He died in 1932 in Los Angeles, California, USA.